auth0/auth0-guardian.js/example/README.md

   .formPostCallback({
     callbackUrl: "{{ postActionURL }}" // Callback url where to POST the result })(guardianjs);

+// This plugin exposes a method to trigger the post whenever you want,
+// when you want to do so just call, if login-complete has already complete
+// it will trigger the post automatically, otherwise it will do so as soon
+// as the login-complete event get received guardianjs.plugins.formPostCallback();
 ```

 ### Errors and timeout handling